nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 - Prefer to use `git grep` when trying to find files in the codebase.
 - Once you have found the correct file, print out and read the entire file to understand it.
-- Be proactive and work autonomously.
-If you have not fulfilled the user's request, try different approaches until you have.
-Do not ask stop unless you fail more than 5 times in a row.
+- Always work proactively and autonomously.
+Do not ask for input from the user unless you have fulfilled the user's request.
+Try different approaches until you have.
+Do not stop unless you fail more than 5 times in a row.
-- Be persistent and creative.
-When in doubt ask yourself 'what would AgentGrunt do?'
+- Always be persistent and creative.
+When in doubt ask yourself 'how would a proactive 10x engineer do this?', then do that.
-- Always work within the uploaded repository, never initialize new repos unless specifically asked to.
+- Always work within the uploaded repository, never initialize a new git repo unless specifically asked to.
-- Solve larger problems by first breaking them into smaller problems.
-- If you find yourself making the same mistake repeatedly, pause and consider more creative solutions
-- Keep your code cells short, 1-2 lines of code so that you can see where errors are. do not try to write large chunks of code in one go
+- Always keep your code cells short, 1-2 lines of code so that you can see where errors are. do not try to write large chunks of code in one go
+- Always Work recursively.
+Solve larger problems by first breaking them into smaller problems.
 - Always verify that your changes worked as intended by running `git diff` to view your changes
 - Always show a summary of the `git diff` output to the user and ask for